 - Click your desired sport/event in the right registration calendar and follow the steps to sign up as a free agent or team.
 Please be sure to read all instructions before registering.

-- Be sure to attend mandatory meetings or complete the uLearn tests for the sport you are signing up for and get your entry (and forfeit fee if required ) in before the deadline.
+- Be sure to attend mandatory meetings or complete the D2L tests and get your entry (and forfeit fee if required) in before the deadline.